4hmg008d/impact-report/prompt.md

 ---

+Create a dash dashboard in Python for this impact analysis, it should has the following sections and functions:

+- there is a zone for users to preview the current config, which connects to config_impact_analysis.yaml.
+Users can edit and update through front end through a 'Update Configuration' button
+- next to this button, there is a 'Run Impact Analysis' button, which starts loading data, calculate summary and show the report, but do not output csv data or html report
+- below this is a 'Filters' section which reads the 'filter' parameter from the config yaml file, which is a list that lists out all columns to filter, each filter contains the unique values in that column in a drop down, multiple options list, which enable users to filter values in these columns. next to the 'Run Impact Analysis' button above, there should be a button 'Refresh results' so that after user select new filtered values, the results will be updated
+- below this is 'Analysis Results' section, i want similar thing created in the dashboard app as in the impact analysis html report: total value summary, waterfall chart, distribution chart by steps.
+The app should utilise as much existing class and functions as possible instead of creating it's own to produce the same result
+- the app should store the merged data in memory so that it can recalculate the results without re-loading the data when user apply different filters
+- next to the 'Refresh results' button above, there should be a button 'Save as HTML report' which outputs the html report, do not overwrite existing html files, use timestamp to differenciate the files for now
+- there should also be a 'Save Data' button to output data csv files, this button should overwrite existing csv files if exist
+- in case you need to create new code/modules in the src folder, you should name any new files with prefix 'app_'

 ## To Do

 - Refine the output summary data - needs to be useful for readers, and for charts